 - 1. The social worker's primary focus is the needs of the person or people using the social work service.
-While respecting the social, cultural, and environmental context in which they live, this focus must recognise, take account of and balance possible conflicts between their needs and the human rights of different individuals, families, and the communities in which they share their lives.
-This focus must take precedence over the self-interest and personal convictions of the social worker. - Constraints such as poverty, inequality or 2. discrimination may constrain service users ability to fulfil their needs.
+While respecting the social, cultural and environmental context in which they live, this focus must recognise, take account of and balance possible conflicts between their needs and the human rights of different individuals, families and the communities in which they share their lives.
+This focus must take precedence over the self-interest and personal convictions of the social worker. - 2.
+Constraints such as poverty, inequality or discrimination may constrain service user's ability to fulfil their needs.
 These constraints cannot always be resolved at the level of the individual.
 Social workers promote social justice in relation to society generally and to the people with whom they work.
 In doing this, social workers will challenge discrimination, respect diversity and advocate with and on behalf of those whom society excludes.
 Social workers should engage with service users and facilitate them in contributing their views to such developments.
-In addition, social workers should use their professional association as a forum for critical debate and dialogue with other professional agencies, the government, and the public at large, to advocate for and to promote positive social change. - 3.
-Social workers, in focusing on individuals, families, groups, and communities in which they live, will be aware of the potential power imbalance in the relationships that follow.
+In addition, social workers should use their professional association as a forum for critical debate and dialogue with other professional agencies, the government, and the public at large, to advocate for and to promote positive social change.

+- 3. Social workers in focusing on individuals, families, groups, and communities in which they live will be aware of the potential power imbalance in the relationships that follow.
 Social workers will strive to use their power appropriately within such relationships and will place special emphasis on the consideration of and promotion of service users' views (or the views of the service user's legally appointed representative) in all decisions that are related to the quality of their lives.
 Social workers will promote the participation of service users in order to maximise the potential of any service user or group for self-determination now and in the future. - 4.
 The practice of social work operates within systems that have a regulatory function.
 Social workers must be cognisant of the inherent tensions between support and control that may arise.
-In addressing such tensions, social workers will at all times strive towards the objective of the service user, maximising their own ability to make and carry out decisions affecting their quality of life. - 5.
-Social Workers will adhere to the CORU Code of Professional Conduct and Ethics.
+In addressing such tensions, social workers will at all times strive towards the objective of the service user maximising their own ability to make and carry out decisions affecting their quality of life. - 5.
+Social Workers will adhere to the CORU Code of Professional Conduct and Ethics. - 6.
+Social workers must aim continuously to achieve high standards of professional practice in pursuit of which they will engage in Continuing Personal and Professional Development (CPPD) by undertaking further training and education on a regular basis.